lljr/project2/README.md

 ## Install dependencies

-first check that the virtual environment is active then run `$ pip install -r requirements.txt`
+Again, check that the virtual environment is active.
+Run `$ pip install -r requirements.txt`

 <a id="org375e182"></a>

 ## Start the server

-with `$python application.py` since development sever does work with FlaskSocketIO (i.e `$ flask run`)
+In your terminal: `$ python application.py`

 <a id="org64d7643"></a>

-## Go to `127.0.0.1:5000/`
+## Navigate to `127.0.0.1:5000/`

-in your browser then type a name which will be your moniker to identify you in the chat
+in your browser then submit a name into the form.
+The submitted name will identify you in the chat.

 <a id="org9ced0ed"></a>